-Select the 40 mm dimension, right click, and bring up its Properties.
+Select the 40 mm dimension, right click, and select Properties.
 The variables that represent the 40 mm dimension list the categories General, Misc, Lines and Arrows, Text, Fit, Primary Units, Alternate Units and Tolerances in the Properties window.

-To remove the dimension extension line that is covering the centerline, select the Lines and Arrows category and double click over the "On" text to the right of the Ext Line 2 label to turn the extension line off (Figure 11.06).
+To remove the dimension extension line that is covering the centerline, select the Lines and Arrows category and toggle the Ext Line 2 from "On" to "Off" to turn the extension line off (Figure 11.06).